MemeSlayer27/ML_speeddating_study/README.md

 # Introduction
 Finding a suitable mate is a problem as old as sexual reproduction.
-Throughout times multiple approaches have emerged to attempt to solve this problem.
+Throughout times multiple approaches have emerged in attempt to solve this problem.
 Here we are trying to tackle it with the power of machine learning.

 The application domain is speed-dating and matchmaking.
 We are trying to predict if a man and a woman will experience mutual interest during an eight minute speed-dating interaction.